SamwiseGambgee/postgres_exporter/README.md

 > ```

 # Hacking

-* To build a copy for your current architecture run `go run mage.go binary` or just `go run mage.go` This will create a symlink to the just built binary in the root directory.
+* The build system is currently only supported for Linux-like platforms.
+It depends on GNU Make.
-* To build release tar balls run `go run mage.go release`.
+* To build a copy for your current architecture run `make binary` or just `make` This will create a symlink to the just built binary in the root directory.
-* Build system is a bit temperamental at the moment since the conversion to mage - I am working on getting it to be a perfect out of the box experience, but am time-constrained on it at the moment.
+* To build release tar balls run `make release`.